Meijin Shihan Karate Belt

 While we make every effort to standardize belt lengths, as they are hand made they can vary slightly.
 If you need a belt of a precise length, ask us when you order and we will do our best to find one that meets your requirements.

-As with all our belts, these embroider beautifully. so please check our embroidery section for the designs available.
+As with all our belts, these embroider beautifully, so please check our embroidery section for the designs that are available, and read this article if you need translations.
 We can, of course, also create custom designs.

 Size 4=102”; 5=110”; 6=118”; 7=126”; 8=134”; 9=142”.

 According to the Kodokan Judo Academy in Tokyo, the history of coloured belts for different grades or ability levels was started by Jigoro Kano (1860 -1938) Sensei, the founder of modern Judo.